ZhangTe/joplin-plugin-format-painter/README.md

 # Usage

-Toggle the painter on/off: Tool->Toggle Format Painter
+Toggle the painter on/off: click *Painter Icon* in the toolbar

-At the code/editor side select the text which you want to wrap/painting with mouse.
+At the editor side select the text which you want to wrap/painting with mouse.

 Settings: The text you want to wrap with.